 Of course, it’s all about context.
 Like usual, right?

 For example, when those first graders were gunned down at Sandy Hook, they were just kids.
 No, they were just little kids.
-We said, and say that in an endearing manner; they didn’t yet have the armor of life’s experiences.
-They were indeed just kids.

 Like so many others, I thought after that, things had to change.

-But those kids were just kids.
+Those kids were just kids.
 First graders, for crying out loud.
 They were too young to use their voices, although of course, their loved ones have not been quiet.

 My point is, just kids often fits.